Ball tampering: Altering a ball legally

-Using spit and/or sweat is common and, for practitioners of swing bowling, integral (made illegal due to the COVID-19 pandemic).
+Using spit and/or sweat is common and, for practitioners of swing bowling, it was integral, though now considered illegal after the COVID-19 pandemic.
 The moisture gained from spit or sweat when combined with polishing, smooths out one half of the ball which in turn allows air to pass over one side of the ball more quickly than over the other.
 When bowled correctly, a bowler can get the ball to move from one side to the other through the air.
 Also, it is common for fielders to rub the ball against their clothing to dry or polish it, as seen in most cricket matches.

 Sanction

 The umpires are responsible for monitoring the condition of the ball, and must inspect it regularly.
 Where an umpire has deemed a player to be guilty of ball tampering (the Laws refer to unfairly changing the condition of the ball), five penalty runs are awarded to the other side, and, if desired by the opposing captain, the ball is immediately replaced.
 The replacement ball is chosen by the umpires, and should match the condition of the previous ball (before tampering) as closely as possible.
 Depending on additional agreements laid out before the beginning of a series of matches, the team may instead be permitted to choose the ball from a selection of balls in various stages of use.

 If a bowler is found to be guilty of repeated ball tampering he can be prohibited from continuing to bowl in that innings.
 Following the conclusion of play, additional sanctions are usually brought against a ball tamperer, as it is considered a serious offence.
 The captain may also be penalised, if he is also responsible for the conduct of his players on the field.